montagejs/collections/README.md

 -   `LruMap(map, maxLength, equals, hash, content)`: a cache of items backed by an `LruSet`.
 -   `FastSet(values, equals, hash, content)`: a collection of unique values stored like a hash table.
-The underlying storage is a plain JavaScript object that maps hashes to lists of values that share the same hash.
+The underlying storage is a `Dict` that maps hashes to lists of values that share the same hash.
     Values may be objects.
 The `equals` and `hash` functions can be overridden to provide alternate definitions of "unique".
 This collection is intended to be replaced by a native implementation that does not rely on `hash`.
 -   `FastMap(map, equals, hash, content)`: a collection of key and value items with unique keys, backed by a set.
 Keys may be objects.
 This collection is intended to be replaced by a native implementation that does not rely on `hash`.  `FastMap` is backed by `FastSet` and the `AbstractMap` mixin.
+-   `Dict(values, content)`: a collection of string to value mappings backed by a plain JavaScript object.
+The keys are mangled to prevent collisions with JavaScript properties.
 -   `WeakMap()`: a non-iterable collection of key value pairs.
 Keys must objects and do not benefit from `hash` functions.
 Some engines already implement `WeakMap`.
 The non-iterable requirement makes it